rhelmer/update-client/examples/Rust/README.md

 The example app will attempt to spawn the update client as a child process.

-This app will look in `../../target/release/update_client` for the update client binary, so make sure it was built with `--release`!
+This app will look in `../../target/release/update_client` for the update client binary, so make sure it was built with `--release` in the "Dependencies" section above!

 If updates are found, the update client will download them and notify the example app, which will "install" the update by copying it to the `./updates`